Pranit-Bhujel/Sardaarji_Webiste/README.md

 The website includes:
 - Home page
-- Location information of the restaurant across the nation.
+- Location information of the restaurant across the nation
 - Gallery
 - About Sardaarji
-- Meals they serve.
+- Meals they serve
+- Feedback form
+- Contact details